cruseakshay/Notes/JAVA/NotesFromReading/OCP/1_AdvancedClassDesign.md

   - They do not have access to local variables of a method unless those variables are *final or effectively final*.

 If the code could still compile with the keyword final inserted before the local variable, the variable is effectively final.

+**Anonymous Inner Classes**
+An anonymous inner class is a local inner class that does not have a name.
+It is declared and instantiated all in one statement using the new keyword.
+Anonymous inner classes are required to extend an existing class or implement an existing interface.
+They are useful when you have a short implementation that will not be used anywhere else. \
+But what if we want to implement both an interface and extend a class?
+You can’t with an anonymous inner class, unless the class to extend is java.lang.Object.
+Object is a special class, so it doesn’t count in the rule.